-This strong internal connection, together with the link between the outer halo shape and the large scale anisotropies \citep[e.g.][]{Bailin2005,Valenzuela2024,Han2024,Rodriguez2025}, helps to explain the reason for the larger anisotropy signal detected for these massive red galaxies even on the two-halo term in the works of \cite{Rodriguez2023,Rodriguez2024}.
+This strong internal connection, together with the link between the outer halo shape and the large scale anisotropies \citep[e.g.,][]{Bailin2005,Valenzuela2024,Han2024,Rodriguez2025}, helps to explain the reason for the larger anisotropy signal detected for these massive red galaxies, even in the two-halo term, in the works of \cite{Rodriguez2023,Rodriguez2024}.

 Since the low-mass end is dominated by blue and late-type galaxies, which are typically oblate in shape, we focused on the direction of their minor axis, as it serves as the best tracer of their orientation.
 When exploring additional dependencies on color and the number of major mergers, we found that, among BGGs in the lower-mass regime ($\mathrm{M_{Tot}} < 10^{13} \, \mathrm{M}_\odot$), red BGGs and those with a higher number of mergers exhibit the strongest evolution toward alignment, in terms of the $\theta_c$ angle.
 However, given the correlation between galaxy color and merger history, we isolated the red population to assess the direct impact of mergers.
 This analysis revealed that color has a more dominant influence on the internal alignment than simply experiencing more mergers, although BGGs that have undergone multiple mergers still tend to have more evolution towards alignment.